 John 15:4-5 in the Phillips translation gives us a great deal to consider: "You can produce nothing unless you go on growing in me. ...

-In Luke 14:25-33, two parables and an exhortation urge us to forsake all that we have as a mandatory condition to becoming Christ's disciples.
-One main lesson is emphasized in these scriptures: the nature and influence of true discipleship.
+In Luke 14:25-33, two parables and an exhortation urge us to forsake all that we have as a mandatory condition for becoming Christ's true disciples.

 Once we accept God's sovereignty, it begins to produce certain virtues in us.
 John Ritenbaugh explains four of these byproducts of total submission to God.